Bergen - Kirkenes - Bergen

 • Full-board (breakfast, lunch and dinner)

-• English-speaking tour leader on board
+• English speaking tour leader on board

-• Tour Manager and lectures from a renowned Astronomer
+• Tour Manager and lectures from a renowned astronomer

 • Exclusive excursion to the Planetarium in Tromsø

-Astronomy lecturers on board:
+Your lecturers on board:

 Tom Kerss

-Voyage(s) departing: 6 December 2023 | 2 February 2024 | 28 September 2024 | 23 January 2025
+• 28 September 2024 | 23 January 2025

-Tom Kerss F.R.A.S. is an astronomer, astrophotographer, author and consultant.
+The world's first Chief Aurora Chaser, Tom Kerss F.R.A.S. is an astronomer, astrophotographer, author and consultant.
 Having previously worked at the Royal Observatory Greenwich, he is the founder of Stargazing✦London, which delivers world-class online astronomy courses.
 Tom has authored numerous best-selling astronomy books for adults and children, including Northern Lights: The Definitive Guide to Auroras, which offers a complete introduction to nature's most magical sky-illuminating phenomenon.

 Dr Darren Baskill

-Voyage(s) departing: 23 March 2025
+• 23 March 2025

 Dr Darren Baskill has over 25 years’ experience of organising and delivering public science events.
 He is a lecturer and outreach officer for the Department of Physics & Astronomy at the University of Sussex, and typically runs 100 outreach events each year for schools, colleges, and the public.
 He previously worked at the Royal Observatory Greenwich science centre and planetarium in London, where he initiated the highly successful Astronomy Photographer of the Year public competition and exhibition, and he was a calibration scientist for the European XMM-Newton space telescope at the University of Leicester before that.
 Darren is also a director of Ensonglopedia, a musical theatre company based in Lewes.